 Those wonderful, ever-present three “D’s” – Dispute, Discussion and Debate.
 Everyone has an opinion on a movie after watching and, let’s face it, it can be invigorating to spar (verbally, of course) with someone who has a totally different take on the “hidden” meaning of the latest release, or even one of the classics.
 That’s way more fun than any video game!
 You can learn a lot about people from their taste in movies, and everyone can find something that strikes a chord.

 From the first time my grandfather took me to the “picture show” in downtown Terrell, Texas … I was hooked.
 That’s all it took.
 After that, I took in every movie possible and read books on the history of film in the U.S. and abroad.
 I was even fortunate enough to take part in two film classes that Edward Dmytryk (pictured left) taught at the University of Texas in Austin.
 Mr. Dmytryk is best known as the director of The Caine Mutiny, but also led a fascinating life and was a tremendous writer, educator and lover of film.
 Over the years, thousands of movies have mesmerized and bored, thrilled and disappointed.
 The one thing that has never changed … I still get a feeling of excitement and anticipation as the lights dim, the screen flickers (not so much with digital) and I slip away into the darkness surrounding the next movie.

 You will notice the blog has a “Search” feature on the home page.
 Currently you can find various articles and my movie reviews posted since January 2010.
-Behind the scenes, I am working on moving over approximately 1600 older reviews.
+Someday I hope to add approximately 1600 older reviews that I wrote prior to this site’s start date.
 Don’t miss my “Best of” lists from the past few years!
 If you find the site interesting, please pass it along to another film lover … and don’t forget to sign up for email notification of new postings and to follow me on Twitter (@fergusontx)!

 Thanks for visiting.
 Please come back anytime.